skinofthesoul/grav-plugin-simple-events/README.md

       type: 'event'
 ```

+Note that if you use the Admin plugin, you will find the ordering options under the Events tab of that page, and the collection will be created for you upon saving.

 ### Changing the appearance
 You can (and probably want to) modify the appearance of the list by copying
 `user/plugins/simple-events/templates/events.html.twig` to `[theme folder]/templates/events.html.twig`, and then making any changes in that copy.
-I have included some code to help with making the dates multilingual, if you can't make something work, feel free to create am issue for the plugin!
+I have included some code to help with making the dates multilingual, if you can't make something work, feel free to create an issue for the plugin!

 ### Optional fields: end dates, regions, location and links
 If you just want a very simple list of events, the end date, regions, location and link fields of the `Event` page type are completely optional.
 If you would like to use any of these, turn them on in the plugin options (see above).
 The location field is really just a text field that you can use for any information you'd like to style differently in your template, it does not have to be a location (but this is likely to see a lot of use).
 For links and regions, additional configuration is needed.

 ### Configuring links
-If you wish to be able to link your event text or a part of it to another page or another website via Admin, make a list of available links under the plugin's configuration options or in the config file like so:
+If you wish to be able to link your event text or a part of it to another page or another website, make a list of available links under the plugin's configuration options or directly in the config file like so:

 ``` yaml
 link_options: